ankur-tutlani/norm-evolution-network/README.md

 The image file (.png) is the network graph which is being considered for the simulation.
 The nodes in the png file follow the logic specified in ‘agent_mostfrequent_percentshare_.....txt’ file.
 This text file contains the information on the most frequent strategy used by agents and the % of times it was used.
 Agents following the same strategy most frequently, they would be coloured in the same colour in the png file.

-File name beginning with ‘parameters_..’ lists all the parameters which have been specified in the function call.
+Parameters file ‘parameters_..’ lists all the parameters which have been specified in the function call.

 File ‘aggregate_data_consolidated_..’ has the percentage frequency distribution of all the strategies that have been used during the simulation run.
 File ‘aggregate_data_detailed_..’ gives detailed information on how this was achieved by giving agents information by each trail and round.
-File ‘aggregate_norm_trail_..’ provides information on trial and round for the specific strategy which has met the cut off (cutoff_norms) for calling it as a norm.
+File ‘aggregate_norm_trail_..’ provides information on trial and round for the specific strategy which has met the cut off ('cutoff_norms') for calling it as a norm.
 This is the trail and round when the specific strategy has first met the cut off specified at the aggregate level (irrespective of which agent has proposed that strategy).
 On the other hand, ‘agent_norm_trail_round_...’ provides this information at the agent level.
-This gives information on if a specific agent individually has proposed that name at least cutoff_norms % of times in the entire simulation run and if yes, what is that round and trail.
+This gives information on if a specific agent individually has proposed that name at least 'cutoff_norms' % of times in the entire simulation run and if yes, what is that round and trail.

-File ‘agent_distribution_test_...’ shows how many % of times the agent has come in the simulations tried.
+Distribution file ‘agent_distribution_test_...’ shows how many % of times the agent has come in the simulations tried.
 Similarly, ‘opponentagent_distribution_test_...’ provides this information for the opponent agent.
 File ‘agents_pairs_distribution_..’ provides information at the pair level (agent, opponent agent).

 File ‘firstagent_...’ provides information on which agent proposed the name first which are the candidates for potential norm.
-File ‘fixedagents_data_detailed_...’ provides information on the agents which are assumed to be fixed as per fixed_agents_ratio ratio specified.
-Fixed agents follow the same strategy irrespective of what other agents propose.
+File ‘fixedagents_data_detailed_...’ provides information on the agents which are assumed to be fixed as per 'fixed_agents_ratio' specified.
+Fixed agents follow the same strategy irrespective of what other agents follow.
 This file also provides information on when they used that strategy for the first time (trail and round details)

 ## References